Catch Basin Inspections

 How it Works

 CES uses a GIS-based approach to help municipalities identify, map, and assess their storm drain systems.
-This data-driven method allows us to provide more targeted and cost-effective maintenance and rehabilitation services.
+This data-driven method allows us to provide cost-effective maintenance and rehabilitation recommendations.
 The process begins with preliminary inspections, including the GPS mapping of manholes, catch basins, inlets, culvert openings, and outfalls.
 Field crews document debris levels, root intrusion, structural defects, and other observations.

 Data That Drives Informed Decisions